topherCantrell/computerarcheology/content/Arcade/MoonPatrol/Code.md

 2A24: 00 08 00 ; 000800
 2A27: 00 10 00 ; 001000

-CODEBUG1 : ;"Continue" is spelled wrong
+; CODEBUG1 : "Continue" is spelled wrong
 2A2A: 08 81 08  ; Screen:8108 Color:8
 2A2D: 54 4F 20 43 4F 55 4E 54 49 4E 55 45 20 47 41 4D 45  ; "TO_COUNTINUE_GAME"
 2A3E: 22  ; Set Cursor and Color